 Daria realized that things would never be the way they once were—and maybe that was a good thing.
-Greatness had always been inside Jane, but she’d have never been able to show it to the world if she’d clung to the past in her little apartment.
+Greatness had always been inside Jane, but she’d have never been able to let it out if she’d clung to the past in her little apartment.

 Jane had adapted to the world while staying true to herself.
 If she could do it, maybe Daria could walk a similar balance.
-She might fail, but maybe there was some victory in the attempt.
 Stasis asked for nothing—but offered nothing in return.

 “Hey, Daria.
 Glad you showed up.
 Me and Jane were pretty worried.”

-Daria still didn’t like this guy—but that wasn’t Jane’s problem.
+Daria still didn’t like the guy—but that wasn’t Jane’s problem.

 “Hey.
 Uh, I suppose I owe you an apology.”